3b1b/manim/README.md

 Take a look at custom_defaults.yml for further configuration.
 To add your customization, you can either edit this file, or add another file by the same name "custom_defaults.yml" to whatever directory you are running manim from.
 For example [this is the one](https://github.com/3b1b/videos/blob/master/custom_defaults.yml) for 3blue1brown videos.
 There you can specify where videos should be output to, where manim should look for image files and sounds you want to read in, and other defaults regarding style and video quality.

-Look through [https://github.com/3b1b/videos](https://github.com/3b1b/videos) to see the code for previous 3b1b videos.
-Note, however, that developments are often made to the library without considering backwards compatibility with those old projects.
+Look through the [example scenes](https://3b1b.github.io/manim/getting_started/example_scenes.html) to get a sense of how it is used, and feel free to look through the code behind [3blue1brown videos](https://github.com/3b1b/videos) for a much larger set of example.
+Note, however, that developments are often made to the library without considering backwards compatibility with those old videos.
 To run an old project with a guarantee that it will work, you will have to go back to the commit which completed that project.

 ### Documentation
 Documentation is in progress at [3b1b.github.io/manim](https://3b1b.github.io/manim/).
 And there is also a Chinese version maintained by **@manim-kindergarten**: [manim.ml](https://manim.ml/) (in Chinese).

-### Walkthrough
-Todd Zimmerman put together a [tutorial](https://talkingphysics.wordpress.com/2019/01/08/getting-started-animating-with-manim-and-python-3-7/) on getting started with manim, which has been updated to run on Python 3.7.

 [manim-kindergarten](https://github.com/manim-kindergarten/) wrote and collected some useful extra classes and some codes of videos in [manim_sandbox repo](https://github.com/manim-kindergarten/manim_sandbox).

 ## Contributing
 Is always welcome.
-In particular, there is a dire need for tests and documentation.
+As mentioned above, the [community edition](https://github.com/ManimCommunity/manim) has the most active ecosystem for contributions, with testing and continuous integration, but pull requests are welcome here too.
+Please explain the motivation for a given change and examples of its effect.

 ## License